AnK-Accelerated-Komputing/PressNet/datasets/README.md

 ## Raw Files
-There are 15 folders for each die shapes and each of such folder contains 10 different folders with simulation varying in geometric parameters of the given die shape.
-Such individual simulation folder contains two types of file, .dat file and .txt files
+There are 15 folders for each die shape, and each of such folders contains 10 different folders with simulations varying in geometric parameters of the given die shape.
+Such an individual simulation folder contains two types of files, .dat files and .txt files

-- .dat files is the ANSYS simulation input file and contain information regarding Mesh nodes, bodies, cells and contact bodies
+- .dat files are the ANSYS simulation input file and contain information regarding Mesh nodes, bodies, cells, and contact bodies

-- There are four folders with .txt files for x_deformation, y_deformation, z_deformation and stress for each step where each file contain the correspoding nodal values for all the nodes in the given simulation
+- There are four folders with .txt files for x_deformation, y_deformation, z_deformation, and stress for each step, where each file contains the corresponding nodal values for all the nodes in the given simulation

 ```
 15x10_400steps_coarse_data/